Hiring a summer nanny? Payroll and taxes, handled.See how →

 Is HomePay worth it in 2026?

-For most families, no. You're paying $900/year (Premium) primarily for someone to click "submit" on forms that take about 15 minutes to file yourself each quarter.
-The Basic plan at $708/year strips out dedicated support and tax ID help.
+For most families, no. You're paying $900/year (Plus) primarily for someone to click "submit" on forms that take about 15 minutes to file yourself each quarter.
+The Essentials plan at $708/year strips out dedicated support and tax ID help.
 Self-service alternatives like NannyKeeper generate the same forms, remind you of deadlines, and cost $100–$180/year.
 If you genuinely can't handle any tax paperwork, Poppins Payroll offers full-service filing for $588/year.

 What are the best HomePay alternatives?